Karamfil Todorov

 Corporate debt issuance

-Passive Funds Affect Prices: Evidence from the Most ETF-dominated Markets
+When Passive Funds Affect Prices: Evidence from Volatility and Commodity ETFs

 Winner, BlackRock Applied Research Award, 2019